10 Unmissable Romantic Experiences in Sydney

 Gold jewellery has been a favourite around the world for thousands of years, and for good reason.
 Not only is gold lustrous and beautiful, but it’s also malleable enough to be made into intricate and interesting designs.

-Today, gold jewellery is as popular as ever and because it’s so common, myths abound regarding the best ways to clean it at home.
+Today, gold jewellery is as popular as ever, and because it’s so common, myths abound about the best ways to clean it at home.
 Some soaps and chemical agents can actually damage gold, so we recommend a cautionary approach to cleaning your gold jewellery.

-In this post, we’ll look at some of the do’s and don’ts of cleaning gold jewellery.
-Remember that if you have questions about specific pieces of jewellery, you can always ask your jeweller for recommendations and assistance.
-Before we get to some cleaning techniques, however, let’s learn a bit about gold’s characteristics and what makes it unique.
+In this post, we’ll look at some of the dos and don'ts of cleaning gold jewellery.
+Remember that if you have questions about specific jewellery pieces, you can always ask your jeweller for recommendations and assistance.
+Before we get to some cleaning techniques, let’s learn a bit about gold’s characteristics and what makes it unique.

 Like the other noble metals (ruthenium, osmium, rhodium, palladium, iridium, silver and platinum), gold resists corrosion from moisture as well as oxidation, which is one of the reasons it’s used in jewellery.
 It’s low-maintenance in that it doesn’t have to be constantly polished to retain its lustre.

 In fact, when it’s properly cared for, gold will last indefinitely.
 Because it’s a soft metal, unlike some of the other noble metals mentioned above, it can also be melted down and reused.
-In most cases, people aren’t interested in melting down their gold jewellery; they just want beautiful pieces that will last.
+In most cases, people aren’t interested in melting down their gold jewellery; they want beautiful pieces that will last.
 Pure gold, however, is so soft that it’s easily scratched or damaged.
-This is why jewellers often use gold alloys for creating jewellery.
+This is why jewellers often use gold alloys to create jewellery.

 By combining pure gold with another metal (silver, nickel, copper, tin, zinc, iron, cadmium, titanium or manganese), jewellers can offer beautiful gold pieces that are much stronger than pieces made of pure gold.